413x5/mx-wcc24-rs/token-manager-contract/README.md

 - Token holders can burn any amount of their SNOW tokens
 - Only token issuers can burn their issued tokens
-- Token issuers can claim all available tokens of their issued tokens
+- Token issuers can claim any available tokens of their issued tokens
 - The total supply held by the contract is automatically updated after burning or claiming

 ### View Functions